 As athletes look for ways to build endurance and strength, they may be wondering if a certain diet would help boost their sports performance.
 But with so many trendy diets out there today, it can be hard to sift through the information and find the right regimen for their needs.

-Brittany Wehrle, a performance dietitian with Children's Health℠ Andrews Institute Sports Performance powered by EXOS, answers some questions about the best diet for athletes and whether these dietary trends are worth the hype.
+Get answers to questions about the best diet for athletes and whether these dietary trends are worth the hype.

 Is a plant-based (vegetarian or vegan) diet healthy for athletes?